If you’ve ever tried scaling your marketing or sales with HubSpot, you’ve probably experienced a one-two punch—by the platform’s price and complexity.

 - SMS messaging available only in paid plans.

-HubSpot vs Sender
+HubSpot vs. Sender

-HubSpot offers a massive all-in-one CRM and marketing suite, but most automation, analytics, and A/B testing tools are paywalled behind high-tier plans.
-Sender delivers maybe 80% of those capabilities—email automation, segmentation, popups, SMS, and ecommerce workflows—at a tiny fraction of the cost.
+HubSpot offers a massive all-in-one CRM capabilities and marketing suite, but most automation, analytics, and A/B testing tools are paywalled behind high-tier plans.
 Unlike HubSpot’s tier-locked tools, Sender includes automations on every plan, even free.

-For small and mid-size businesses that don’t need full CRM depth, Sender replicates HubSpot’s marketing automation workflow with simpler setup, faster loading, and no usage-based cost surprises.
+For small and mid-size businesses that don’t need full CRM depth, Sender replicates HubSpot’s marketing features with simpler setup, faster loading, and no usage-based cost surprises.

 2. ActiveCampaign — Advanced Marketing Automation & CRM

+ActiveCampaign excels at deep, test-friendly automation.
 You can split-test entire branches (not just emails), mix conditional/split actions, and use “Goals” to jump contacts ahead—handy for avoiding automation dead-ends.
-Its built-in Deals CRM ties pipeline stages to automations, so sales activity can trigger nurture, scoring, or routing on its own.

 Key Features